murgupluoglu/timetable-android/README.md

 # timetable-android

-Time table library for add items in a time table and modify them start-end times.
+Time table library for add items in a time table and modify items start-end times.

 ![](github/sample.gif)